Der kleine Vampir – Neue Abenteuer: Episodes

 During the railway journey to Ottenbüttel, Anton and Rüdiger play Mensch ärgere dich nicht.
 When an old lady enters the compartment, an issue turns up: Rüdiger did not eat and now wants the lady as meal.
 He flies upon her, but she runs away and pulls the emergency brake.
-Anton explains the ticket-collector the old lady misinterpret the situation.
-The journey continuous, but Rüdiger goes to the old lady and tells her he is a real vampire.
+Anton explains the situation to the ticket-collector in order to calm her.
+Soon Rüdiger goes to the old lady and tells her he is a real vampire.
 The old lady faints.
 As this is the second time the boys made uproar, they are banished from the train and must continue their trip by foot.